TayyubaK/SQL-Project/cleaning_data.md

 **Data Quality Concerns:**

 * Where multiple names existed for a productsku, the approach was to take the name with the highest count.
-This may not be the best/correct choice.
+This may not be the best/correct choice for some.
 Product names are also columns in tables products and sales_report, and this choice may not align with those columns.

 ```sql
 --Step 1: Add productsku and v2productname values that already have a 1:1 relationship.